 In 1826 Eli Terry installed a $200 clock in the town hall of New Haven, Connecticut.
 All went well until townspeople noticed that the Terry clock was falling further and further behind the nearby Yale College clock.
-At first the Terry clock lagged, gradually losing some 15 minutes; then it began to gain, eventually racing ahead of the Yale clock by 15 minutes before, over the course of weeks, gradually falling behind again.
+At first the Terry clock lagged, gradually losing some 15 minutes.
+Then it began to gain, eventually racing ahead of the Yale clock by 15 minutes before, over the course of weeks, gradually falling behind again.

 Broken?
 Not likely.
 Terry was arguably the most distinguished clockmaker in America and among the earliest practitioners of uniform, interchangeable parts.
 Meanwhile, Yale’s clock had been designed by the talented Simeon Jocelyn, another favored son of Connecticut, and had been telling seemingly reliable time for years.

 The difference—and it’s one we rarely consider today—is that Terry’s clock offered mean time—solid, consistent hours that reflected an average of the sun’s daily variation—while Jocelyn’s clock followed the sun itself.
-As Michael O’Malley writes in his excellent book, Keeping Watch: A History of American Time, the question among the puzzled New Haven community was not “what time is it,” but “what is time?”
+As Michael O’Malley writes in his book, Keeping Watch: A History of American Time, the question among the puzzled New Haven community was not “what time is it,” but “what is time?”

-Today, of course, we universally employ Terry’s “mean time” and simply say things like “the sun is lower in the sky at noontime than it was last month.”
+Today, of course, we universally employ Terry’s “mean time” and say things like “the sun is lower in the sky at noontime than it was last month.”
 But Jocelyn’s clock was tracking what observers, for very good reasons, called apparent time: It squared perfectly with the sun.
 In other words, whenever the sun was highest in the sky it was noontime, just as a sundial showed and as Jocelyn’s clock indicated.
 As the sun rose or fell throughout the year, Jocelyn’s clock ingeniously followed it.

 Since clocks were relatively rare in 1826, this was the first time many folks had thought much about the problem.
 What all good citizens knew, however, was that God created time in Genesis, and it was His gift to the human race.
-Tinkering with a strange concept like mean time was an artifice created by Eli Terry and his new world of mechanization.
+Tinkering with a strange concept like mean time was an artifice created by Eli Terry and the new world of mechanization.

 As O’Malley writes, “clocks were first invented to tell time, to give a more reliable indication, on cloudy days or at night, of the passage of a quantity belonging to God. . .But in the act of telling time the clock tended to become the thing it represented—clocks became not imitations or transcripts of time, but time itself.”